padiketeku/EnvMonMod/EMM-Prac-9-Urban Sprawl Detection.md

 ## Change detection

-We will determine ratio between the two images and transform this through natural log to make the change areas more apparent.
-The new urban areas would be readily detected areas that experienced urban expansion in the last 10 years.
+We will compute the ratio between the two images and transform this through natural log to make the change areas more apparent.
+The new urban areas in the last 10 years would be readily detected via the bright pixels.

 ```JavaScript